 Lower Hyde Holiday Park and Landguard Holiday Park both offer camping and touring pitches.

 Reviews of individual accommodation varies greatly at both parks, with some very positive comments (e.g. 'Excellent value for money') and some less positive (e.g. 'It totally smelled of dog for the entire stay').
-My advice would be to look at the individual accommodation reviews, as well as the overall park score.
+My advice is to look for properties that are described as being 'new to park'.
 Here's a guide to the Parkdean Resorts caravan grading system.

 Lower Hyde offers Glamping in safari tents, whereas Landguard doesn't.